On different reliability standards in current mathematical research: Reviewing the peer review system

 However, there is nothing wrong if scientists/referees/editors present unjustified statements, when they explicitly write that these statements do not affect practical issues (like editorial decision), and are presented on a `take it or leave it' basis.

-An example of a competent justification that a paper does not meet the high standards of a particular journal (Fundamenta Mathematicae) is \cite{Rep} (publication of this report is allowed by the Editor H. Toru\'nczyk).
-See examples of unjustified/wrong statements/judgements in referee reports and surveys (including unjustified statements that proofs in published papers are incorrect) in Examples \ref{r:ps-dcg}.b, \ref{r:aks-ijm}, \ref{r:revrevi} and \cite[Remarks 5.4, 5.5, 5.6, 5.9]{Sk16}.
+An example of a competent justification that a paper does not meet the high standards of a particular journal (Fund.
+Math.) is \cite{Rep} (publication of this report is allowed by the Editor H. Toru\'nczyk).
+See examples of unjustified / wrong statements / judgments in referee reports and surveys (including unjustified statements that proofs in published papers are incorrect) in Examples \ref{r:ps-dcg}.b, \ref{r:aks-ijm}, \ref{r:revrevi} and \cite[Remarks 5.4, 5.5, 5.6, 5.9]{Sk16}.

 (b) {\bf Confidential decisions should match public discussions.} Every substantial scientific argument affecting a confidential decision should be publicly available.\footnote{Here a `decision' is a decision by an editorial board, dissertaion/diploma committee, etc. The {\it quantity} of persons publicly supporting some point of view need not be matched by a confidential decision.} An example on dissertation defence in Russia: if there are no public objections to a dissertation, but a dissertation committee votes against the dissertation, then the committee is dissolved.
 (I hope there are analogous rules or traditions in other countries.)